Who We Are

-Pastor Sam Kostreva is the new pastor at Argyle Bible Church.
-He was installed as pastor on Sunday, July 10th, 2011.
+Pastor Sam Kostreva is the pastor at Argyle Bible Church.
+He joined Argyle Bible Church as pastor on Sunday, July 10th, 2011.

 Pastor Sam has served in churches throughout the Midwest for over three decades.
 He met his wife, Ruth, at Trinity College in Deerfield, Illinois, where his future father-in-law was a professor both at the college and seminary.
 Four of their five children were born in Wisconsin and over the course of his ministry has served two churches in each of the following states: Wisconsin, Michigan, and now Illinois.